jxxcarlson/elmbyexample/src/dataVisualization/README.md

 2. Return to the root of this folder and run `elm make src/TimeSeries.elm`.
 Then open `index.html`

+3. Fill out the command field with 'n = 3000'

-3. Click on `Get Data`
+4. Click on `Get Data`

-When you did this, the request "/data=100" was sent to the server at http://localhost:8000.
+When you did this, the request "/n=3000" was sent to the server at http://localhost:8000.
 The server generated a sequence of 100 integers by doing a random walk: start with zero, then repeatedly add random elements of {+1, -1}.